 - Class discussions are greatly enhanced with insights and reflections from real-world applications

 - Highly-motivated and engaged students are attracted to the course

-- Relationships are built with community partners, possibly leading to other opportunities
+- Relationships are built with community partners and other faculty, possibly leading to networking and other opportunities

 - Reciprocal learning between students and faculty benefits both

 - Satisfaction of promoting civic responsibility and active learning

 - Participating and leading Bentley in being a national leader of civic engagement and social responsibility

 The links within the Faculty portion of this site contain the information necessary to begin your partnership with the BSLC or to further enhance your 4th-credit or embedded classes.
 If you have any questions or would like to offer one of your future courses as a 4th-credit or embedded option, please contact Shawn Hauserman, Assistant Director of Academic Programs, at firstname.lastname@example.org.

 The Service-Learning Center provides many resources for faculty involved in service-learning projects, including:

 - An Advisory Board